-- Command and apply the essential competencies of public health's core content areas to complex public health issues. - Demonstrate essential competencies of public health disciplines, especially use of genetic principles, in a public health practice setting. - Apply and communicate knowledge of inheritance, including basic cellular and molecular mechanisms, and risk factors for disease to understanding a variety of rare and common health conditions. - Identify interactions among genes, environmental factors, and behaviors and their effects on public health. - Evaluate how genetic principles/technologies apply to diagnosis, screening, and interventions for disease prevention and health promotion programs, and how they intersect with other public health disciplines.
+- Apply and communicate knowledge of inheritance, including basic cellular and molecular mechanisms, and risk factors for disease to understanding a variety of rare and common health conditions. - Identify interactions among genes, environmental factors, and behaviors and their effects on public health. - Assess the ethics of the application of genetic technologies to public health

+- Communicate genetic and genomic principles to the general public as part of current public health initiatives - Evaluate how genetic principles/technologies apply to diagnosis, screening, and interventions for disease prevention and health promotion programs